Drivers with interstate licences

 Medical conditions and driving

-If you hold an ACT driver licence you must tell Access Canberra if you have a permanent or long-term illness, injury, or incapacity that might impair your driving ability.
+If you are applying for or currently hold an ACT driver licence you must tell Access Canberra if you have a permanent or long-term illness, injury, or incapacity that might impair your driving ability.

 Access Canberra may ask you to demonstrate your fitness to drive to ensure you can safely operate a vehicle.
 This may involve one or both: